andrewalbertand/AI-ML-Engineering-Portfolio/README.md

 To illustrate the model’s decision-making process and performance, several visual aids are used:

-Feature Importances Plot: Highlights the weight of each feature in the model’s predictions.
-ROC Curve: Demonstrates the true positive rate against the false positive rate at various threshold settings.
-Confusion Matrix: Provides a clear picture of the model’s prediction accuracy and instances of misclassification.

 Application in R&D:

 This proprietary technology is currently being utilized in-house at SensusGen AI for advanced genomic research.
 Its application is crucial in exploring new correlations between genetic markers and neurodegenerative diseases, paving the way for potential therapeutic breakthroughs.